Anomaly Detection via Multi-Scale Contrasted Memory: Proposed method

-In the light of the aforementioned classical pipeline flaws, we introduce a novel approach based on memory modules to simultaneously learn an encoder and normal prototypes.
+In the light of the aforementioned pipeline flaws, we introduce a novel approach based on memory modules to jointly learn an encoder and normal prototypes.
 Let $\vA{\z}_\batchK$ and $\vB{\z}_\batchK$ respectively be the encoder features for the contrastive upper and lower branch.
-Instead of directly contrasting the representations of the two views, we apply beforehand an Hopfield memory layer $\hopfield(\cdot)$ to the first branch in the case of normal samples.
-It is important to note that we only apply the memory layer when the sample is normal since we assumed that anomalous data is significantly more variable and less defined than normal data.
-As such, we note We choose SimCLR as the contrastive loss baseline, however our method can be integrated into any other two-branched contrastive learning framework.
-Indeed, we can use our method with Barlow-Twins by replacing $\lnxent$ with the cross-correlation.
-We then use the following contrasted memory loss for self-supervised training: where The representation $\p$ covers any representation inside the multi-view batch, $\tau$ is a temperature hyper-parameter and $\cosim(\cdot,\cdot)$ is the cosine similarity.
-We note that in contrast with existing two-stage AD methods, our model explicitly introduces the anomalous and normal labels from the very first step of representation learning.
+Instead of contrasting $\vA{\z}_\batchK$ and $\vB{\z}_\batchK$, we apply beforehand an Hopfield memory layer $\hopfield(\cdot)$ to the first branch in the case of normal samples.
+We note that the memory layer is only applied when the sample is normal since we assumed that anomalous data is significantly more variable and less defined than normal data.
+As such, we note We choose SimCLR as the contrastive loss baseline, but our method can be integrated into any other contrastive framework.
+Indeed, we could use Barlow-Twins by replacing $\lnxent$ with the cross-correlation.
+We then use the following contrasted memory loss for representation learning: where $\p$ covers any representation inside the multi-view batch, $\tau$ is a temperature hyper-parameter and $\cosim(\cdot,\cdot)$ is the cosine similarity.
+In contrast with existing two-stage AD methods, we explicitly introduces the anomalous and normal labels from the very first step of representation learning.

 \paragraph{Variance loss as regularization.} Our procedure can be prone to representation collapse during the first epochs.
 Indeed, we observed that the dynamic between contrastive learning and the randomly initialized memory layer can occasionally lead to a collapse of all prototypes to a single point during the first epochs.
-To prevent this, we introduce an additional regularization loss which ensures the variance of the retrieved memory samples does not reach zero: \paragraph{Multi-scale contrasted memory.} To make our model use information from several scales, we apply our contrasted memory loss not only to the flattened 1D output $\z$ of our encoder but also to $S$ intermediate layer 3D feature maps $\z^{(1)},\cdots,\z^{(S)}$.
+To prevent this, we introduce an additional regularization loss which ensures the variance of the retrieved memory samples does not reach zero: \paragraph{Multi-scale contrasted memory.} To gather information from several scales, we apply our contrasted memory loss not only to the flattened 1D output $\z$ of our encoder but also to $S$ intermediate layer 3D feature maps $\z^{(1)},\cdots,\z^{(S)}$.